-The Geological Sciences A course concentrates on the surface environments of the Earth - the atmosphere, hydrosphere and biosphere - together with their geological products.
+The Earth Sciences A course concentrates on the surface environments of the Earth - the atmosphere, hydrosphere and biosphere - together with their geological products.
 It encompasses the fields of oceanography, climate change, palaeobiology and sedimentology.
 This course also provides an introduction to geophysics and tectonics on scales from lithospheric plates down to hand specimens, emphasizing the processes that form and deform sedimentary basins.
 Some geochemistry is also taught within the other disciplines.
-Knowledge of Part IA Earth Sciences is assumed, although in exceptional cases it may be possible to read Part IB Geological Sciences without having read Earth Sciences at Part IA.
+Knowledge of Part IA Earth Sciences is assumed, although in exceptional cases it may be possible to read Part IB Earth Sciences without having read Earth Sciences at Part IA.
 This needs careful discussion with the course coordinator and your college Director of Studies.

-Fieldwork consists of a trip to Southwest England around Easter, and if you intend to do third year Geological Sciences you will already have done the Cumbria Mapping Course before the start of your second year.
+Fieldwork consists of a trip to Southwest England around Easter, and if you intend to do third year Earth Sciences you will already have done the Cumbria Mapping Course before the start of your second year.

 For full information see the 2013-2014: